shiwanilama2002/SeleniumLearningJourney/README.md

 - Used ID, Name, Class, XPath.
 - Searched for "Selenium (software)" on Wikipedia.
 - Printed the search result heading.
+- In Selenium WebDriver, locators are essential for identifying and interacting with web elements on a page.
+They are the bridge between your automation code and the HTML elements on the web page.
+Selenium provides several types of locators, and knowing when to use each of them is critical for writing efficient and effective automation scripts.

   ## 📅 Day 3: On this day, I added Selenium test cases for the Google homepage validation.
 The test cases include: